rhine3/audiomoth-guide/guide.md

 * To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

 * Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
-Input card size and battery capacity (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
+Input card size and capacity of a single battery (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
 For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

 ### Other settings to consider